 Treats are a supplemental part of your cat’s diet, many treats do not have the same nutritional requirements as cat food and should be given in moderation, also be aware to not exceed 10% of your cat’s total recommended daily food intake.

-As a guide – all vegetable/fruit based treats are always in the lower end when it comes to amount of calories they contain.
+As a general guideline – all vegetable/fruit based treats are always in the lower end when it comes to amount of calories they contain.
 Treats based on lean meats such as white fish, tuna, chicken or turkey will have similar mount of calories – usually from 10 – 40 kcal per treat (depending on the size of the treat).
 Calories in cat treats that come from fatty sources, such as salmon will be much higher – actually up to twice as much, depending on the tye of treat.

 If your cat is on a prescription diet, check with your veterinarian before introducing any treats.
+If your cat is skinny, consider feeding it cat food for weight gain.

 Low Calore Weight Control Cat Treats FAQ